Brockton, Massachusetts Therapists

-- Depression: While Massachusetts has, on average, lower rates of depression among high school students, approximately 14 percent of residents aged 12 to 17 experienced at least one depressive episode, which is slightly higher than the national average.
-12 percent of high school students in Massachusetts have considered attempting suicide in the past year.
+- Depression: While Massachusetts has, on average, lower rates of depression among high school students, approximately 14% of residents aged 12 to 17 experienced at least one depressive episode, which is slightly higher than the national average.
+12% of high school students in Massachusetts have considered attempting suicide in the past year.

 - Excessive Drinking: Plymouth County, home to Brockton, has the second highest excessive drinking rate in Massachusetts, at 7%.
 This percentage shows the number of adults who report drinking to excess.
 Excessive drinking can not only be damaging to your health but can also lead to alcohol use disorder and depression.

 - Opioid Overdose: In 2017, there were 1,938 deaths related to opioid overdose.
 Opioid addiction is strongly correlated with mental health issues.
 Whether you or a loved one became depressed before abusing opioids or became addicted after experiencing a depressive episode, both are issues that can dramatically affect your mental health.

 Divorce is often linked with mental illness.
 Many mental health issues, like depression and panic disorders, can cause higher rates of divorce.
 At the same time, divorce can lead to individuals experiencing greater levels of anxiety and depressive episodes.
 This is particularly true of children of divorced parents.
 Specifically, 18 types of mental illness are positively linked with divorce.
 Consider consulting a therapist today if you’re experiencing marital conflict, or are married and experiencing high levels of anxiety or depression.
 Any of these signs could lead to higher levels of divorce.